Working with browsers

 build.sh

-# copy the worklet
+# Copy the worklet

 esbuild --bundle --minify --sourcemap=linked --platform=browser index.js --outfile=index.min.js